What is Microsoft Access used for?

 A good contact management database will hold information on all the people your business needs to know about and log all the interactions you have had with them.
 A great contact management database goes one step further and tells you if and when a follow up action arising from an exchange should take place (e.g. to create a document and send it to the contact).

 We will be showing you how to use Microsoft Access to create such a system with ease, plus revealing plenty of tips and tricks from years of experience that will make your life easier and your database smarter.
-In this article, we focus on Access 2010, but the processes are nearly identical in the 2007 and 2013 versions.
+In this article, we focus on Access 2019/365, but the processes are nearly identical in earlier versions (2016, 2013, 2010, 2007).

 We shall be assuming a very basic familiarity with how MS Access works, but you don’t need to have ever made a database to follow this guide.